mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 $$T\left(\lambda S, \lambda V, \lambda N_{1}, \ldots, \lambda N_{r}\right)=T\left(S, V, N_{1}, \ldots, N_{r}\right)$$

-Temperature all a system is equal to temperature of all subsystems (at equllibrium), this is the property a intensive funtiuon should have.
+The temperature of all systems is equal to the temperature of all subsystems (at equilibrium), this is the property an intensive function should have.

 ### 3.6 Conditions of Equilibrium

-From the single fact that **entropy is maximized for the given constraints**, we can get several inportant implications.
+From the single fact that **entropy is maximized for the given constraints**, we can get several important implications.

 ![Alt text](./1584381231912.png)

 #### 3.6.1 Equilibrium of Temperature

-Now we have  an isolated, composite system cosisting of two simple systems.
-Two subsystems are seperated by a wall that is **rigid, impermeable, but allow the flow of heat.**
+Now we have an isolated, composite system consisting of two simple systems.
+Two subsystems are separated by a wall that is **rigid, impermeable, but allow the flow of heat.**

-Given the condition, we know that the volumes and mole numbers of each systems are fixed.
+Given the condition, we know that the volumes and mole numbers of each system are fixed.
 The only variables are **energies of two subsystems**, with the constrain of energy conservation

 $$U^{(1)}+U^{(2)}=\text { constant } \quad \text{or} \quad dU^{(1)}+dU^{(2)}=0$$

-**When the system has reached equilibrium**, according to the defination of equilibrium, **the entropy should reach its maximum**.
-That is, a virtual transfer of energy from system
-1 to system 2 will produce no change of entropy, i.e.
+**When the system has reached equilibrium**, according to the definition of equilibrium, **the entropy should reach its maximum**.
+That is, a virtual transfer of energy from system 1 to system 2 will produce no change of entropy, i.e.

 $$dS=0$$